If you have any old mine

 built in to them, or can fold up to be more compact, or even those that

-examples with different means to hold the candle, or ones that have storage
+examples with different means to hold the candle, or candlesticks that have storage

 area for matches, and even one variety or type that has an

-area to try and hide a little bit of gold from the mine owners on the way out of the
+area in the loop handle to try and hide a little bit of gold from the mine owners on the way out of the

 candlesticks can range from as low as 25.00-50.00 for common generics to